ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * The target platforms include primarily Windows and Linux, but it is planned to increase support for other platforms, wherever .NET or Mono are supported.
 See: [Mono-Supported Platforms](https://www.mono-project.com/docs/about-mono/supported-platforms/) for a list.
 * The full and most up-to-date feature set of the Ixian DLT is always implemented in the reference implementation.
 This includes two distinct code branches:
   * **master**: is the stable branch with the current recommended version of the Ixian DLT node for mainstream use.
 This is what runs the Ixian main network.
   * **development**: is the unstable branch with new features that are currently being worked on.
-This branch may include code that is not yet ready for production or has bugs remaining.
+This branch may include code that is not yet ready for production or has remaining bugs.
 * The primary toolset for building the Ixian reference implementation is Microsoft's Visual Studio.
 Mono is supported as a secondary toolset.

 The node at present is executed as a console application - that is to say, when a node is started, it will display a console window with some status information.
 It is possible to switch the status overview display into a detailed log output and back.
 Future versions of Ixian are intended to run as Windows Services or daemons under Linux (or equivalent technology, depending on the operating system).